vector-of-bool/lmno/README.md

 2 × (3 + 7)
 ```

-To force a different parse, parenthesis must be used.
+To force a different parse, parentheses must be used.

 ### Shifting Precedence with "`:`" and "`.`"

 The *tight* expression and the *loose* expression separators are used to adjust
-precedence without needing parenthesis (and I believe are unique to `lmno`).
+precedence without needing parentheses (and I believe are unique to `lmno`).

 A sequence of expressions separated by a colon "`:`" is equivalent to wrapping
-those expressions in parenthesis and replacing the colon with a blank space.
+those expressions in parentheses and replacing the colon with a blank space.

 ```py
 2 + |:bar - 5